plone/plone.app.blocks/README.txt

 and a ``.xsl`` suffix to the style sheet to aid caching and file type recognition.

-See http://code.google.com/p/plone-deco/wiki/blocks for more details.
+See ``rendering.txt`` for detailed examples of how the processing is applied.